-Yenumula V. Reddy
+Reddy, Yenumula V.

-Ph.D., West Virginia University, 1973
+- Ph.D., West Virginia University, 1973

 Professor Reddy pioneered several key concepts.
 These include Knowledge Based Simulation (KBS), Knowledge Representation using C, Concurrent Engineering, and the use of the Web Browser for distributed multimedia patient records (prior to the creation of Netscape).
-The last area was featured on the ABC World News with Peter Jennings, Wall Street Journal and many newspapers around the world including Le Monde in Paris.
+The last area was featured on the ABC World News with Peter Jennings, Wall Street Journal and many newspapers around the world including Le Monde in France.

-Professor Reddy's work on Knowledge Representation (Laser) was the basis for formation of a new company, Bell Atlantic Knowledge Systems (BAKS) in 1987.
+Professor Reddy's work on Knowledge Representation (Laser) was the basis for formation of a start-up company, Bell Atlantic Knowledge Systems (BAKS) – the first start-up company created by technology developed at West Virginia University in 1987.
 He served as the Chief Scientist for BAKS.
-His work on Medical Informatics led to the formation of CareFlow Net (CFN) funded by a Wall Street Investment Banking firm.
-CFN is one of the largest suppliers of technology for Internet based medical transcriptions in US.
-Professor Reddy serves as the Chief Scientist for CareFlow|Net and also served as one of the founding directors.
+His work on Medical Informatics led to the formation of CareFlow Net (CFN), another start-up funded by a Wall Street Investment Banking firm.
+Professor Reddy served as the Chief Scientist and founding director of CFN.

-Secure and Survivable Systems
+- Secure and Survivable Systems

-Distributed Computing & Simulation
+- Distributed Computing & Simulation